james-stevens/xscreensaver-suspend/README.md

 Watch `xscreensaver` and suspend the PC 30mins after screen power down

 There's prob a better way to do this, but I couldn't find it.
+It's a shame `xscreensaver` doesn't have this built-in.

 This program will `--watch` `xscreensaver` and issue a `systemctl suspend` command 30 mins after seeing `xscreensaver` has powered down the screens.